Table of Contents

 Although the word probiotic has become more commonplace in the last decade, you may be asking yourself “What exactly is a probiotic?”.
 The word probiotic finds its origins in the Greek word “pro-bios”, meaning “for life”.
-In 2014, the definition of probiotics was formally established by the International Scientific Association for Probiotics and Prebiotics (ISAPP) as “Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host”(1).
+In 2014, the definition of probiotics was formally established by the International Scientific Association for Probiotics and Prebiotics (ISAPP) as “Live microorganisms that, when administered in adequate amounts, confer a health benefit on the host”.

-Historically, probiotics have been sought after mainly as a natural therapy for gastrointestinal ailments, however in the last decade, their role has expanded to one that may provide benefits throughout various systems in our bodies, including the immune, integumentary, respiratory, circulatory and neurological systems (2).
+Historically, probiotics have been sought after mainly as a natural therapy for gastrointestinal ailments, however in the last decade, their role has expanded to one that may provide benefits throughout various systems in our bodies, including the immune, integumentary, respiratory, circulatory and neurological systems.

 Probiotics in food sources versus supplements

 The largest source of dietary probiotics can be found in fermented foods, although not all fermented foods contain these beneficial bacteria.
 Examples of these probiotic containing fermented foods include yogurt, sauerkraut, kefir, pickles, miso, kombucha, tempeh, kimchi, and various cheeses.

-When looking to alleviate specific symptoms or achieve a specific result, probiotic supplementation is more targeted and individualized to each person’s needs.
+When looking to improve specific symptoms or achieve a specific result, probiotic supplementation is more targeted and individualized to each person’s needs.
 Probiotic supplementation comes in various forms; powders, capsules, tablets, liquids and sachets.

 Why take probiotics?

-The US Food and Drug Administration (FDA) has not approved any probiotics for the prevention and treatment of health problems (3) probiotics are a current therapy for a variety of acute and chronic disease states and conditions in adults and children; which includes gastrointestinal disorders, respiratory tract infections, urinary tract infections and dermatologic conditions, as well as immunity, metabolic and neurodegenerative disorders (4).
+The US Food and Drug Administration (FDA) has not approved any probiotics for the prevention and treatment of health problems.
+However, probiotics are a current therapy for a variety of acute and chronic disease states and conditions in adults and children; which includes gastrointestinal disorders, respiratory tract infections, urinary tract infections and dermatologic conditions, as well as immunity, metabolic and neurodegenerative disorders.

-A multitude of studies have demonstrated that stress caused by physical or psychological factors may be directly associated with the imbalance of the microbiota-brain-gut axis, opening the door to the idea that probiotic supplementation or consumption may play a role in mental wellness (5).
+A multitude of studies have demonstrated that stress caused by physical or psychological factors may be directly associated with the imbalance of the microbiota-brain-gut axis.
+This supports the idea that probiotic supplementation or consumption may play a role in mental wellness.
 Probiotics are also commonly used as a preventative measure to prime the immune system, prevent travelers diarrhea, promote weight maintenance, heart health and overall wellness.

 How long does it take for probiotics to work?